 NOTE: This does not apply to ALL ADSL providers, but much information can be gleaned from the setup here.
-This is known to work for Inode, an ADSL provider in Austria.
+This is known to work for Inode, an ADSL provider in Austria and KPN in the Netherlands.

 To start off, you need to install pptp.
 The port is located at /usr/ports/net/pptp.
 Read FAQ 8, Ports for more information on the OpenBSD ports tree.